Skip Navigation

 Getting started with BetterHelp

-The sign-up process is relatively quick and easy, with clear guidance every step of the way.
-You’ll answer questions about yourself and what you’re looking for in a therapist.
-The entire process takes about 30 minutes.
-Here’s more detail on each step of the BetterHelp sign-up process:
+The BetterHelp sign-up process is relatively quick and easy, with clear guidance every step of the way.
+You’ll answer questions about yourself (your identity, lifestyle, physical health, mental health, and so on) and what you’re looking for in a therapist.
+Signing up takes anywhere from 10-30 minutes.
+Below, we’ll go into further detail on each step of the BetterHelp sign-up process.

 Identify what you’re looking for in a counselor